-Almost all of us are probably dealing with databases each and every day.
-What I am seeing all the time is that people are using keywords for their field-names, for instance “date”.
+Almost all of us are probably dealing with databases every day.
+What I am seeing all the time is that people are using keywords for their field names, for instance, “date”.

-Depending on the database brand you are using there are different kind of reserved (or not reserved) keywords the database is using itself.
-Reserved once can technically not be used as a field-name, the non-reserved once can be used (but are likely to cause challenges in more complex queries).
+Depending on the database brand you are using there are different kinds of reserved (or not reserved) keywords the database is using itself.
+Reserved once can technically not be used as a field name, the non-reserved once can be used (but are likely to cause challenges in more complex queries).

 Non-reserved keywords might become tricky if you might change your database one day.
 What is a non-reserved keyword on database “A” might very well be a reserved keyword on a different database “B”.
 Or the list might change in future :-(.

 The latter ist quite easy, just use your own prefix for instance.
 Putting a simple f for field, or whatever comes in your mind, in front of every column-name is an easy trick to avoid any future conflict.
 You can as well make it more sophisticated and make these prefixes more “complex”.
 For instance prefix integer with i, t timestamps, d for dates … of course you can as well use 2 or 3 characters as a prefix — just take care to always apply the same rules.

 Unless you are calling your column for date ‘ate’ and then prefixing it with a ‘d’ you will never run into any issues with keywords ;-).